ErpNetDocs/winclient/introduction/navigators/coloring/coloring-by-cell.md

 The check box <b>Apply To Row</b> gives you the opportunity to only color the selected cell (when it is unchecked) or to color the entire row when the field conditions are met.

-4. Click “OK” and close the Fields Properties window.
+4. Click **OK** and close the Fields Properties window.
 Now every cell with an amount to pay over 7 000 BGN is colored in red:

 ![Colored cell](pictures/colored-cell.png)